risingwavelabs/risingwave-docs-legacy/versioned_docs/version-0.1.17/guides/ingest-from-postgres-cdc.md

 <Tabs>
 <TabItem value="pg_self_hosted" label="Self-hosted" default>

 1. Ensure that the `wal_level` of your PostgreSQL is `logical`.
-Check by using the following query.
+Check by using the following statement.

     ```sql
     SHOW wal_level;